 Attachment-Focused EMDR for Panic and Anxiety

-- The installation and development of resources
+- Installation and development of resources

-- The use of the three-part protocol
+- Use of the three-part protocol

 - Follow-up interview with the client showing resolution of her symptoms